Are you programming an arts festival, or planning children’s arts workshops?

 Are you programming cultural events to celebrate Ireland hosting the Presidency of the Council of the European Union?

-Song Explorer is a workshop (or performance depending on the setting) where children and their grown ups can learn and enjoy songs in lots of different European languages together in a fun, accessible way.
+At Song Explorer children and their grown ups can learn and enjoy songs in lots of different European languages together in a fun, accessible way.
+It can be formatted as a workshop or performance depending on the setting.

 A Hungarian song about poling down a river, a German song about bees, and simple fun songs in Irish too.
 Songs are presented in an accessible, engaging way with accompanying actions meaning everyone can join in.